stanac/MarlinBits.SqliteBatchOps/README.md

 Only `async` operations are supported.
 `Task`s are used as callback functions and there is no way to achieve the same with sync operation.

+SQL statements with errors will slow down other statements (see last four benchmark tables).
+This shouldn't be a real life problem if application is tested properly.

 ## Benchmarks using NVMe drive and WAL mode